dentelis/php-json-structure-validator/readme.md

 # dentelis/validator

-Validator is a PHP library for validation data structure.
+Validator is a PHP library for validation data structure received from json_decode.

 ## Specific
 The library was made to test json compatible data structures.
 Arrays with keys are not supported.